ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.2.png" alt="linearly separable data">

-When that happens, it usually means there’s a mismatch between user intent and page content, users didn’t find what they expected That could point to a targeting issue, where campaigns are driving unqualified traffic.
+When that happens, it usually means there’s a mismatch between user intent and page content, users didn’t find what they expected.
+That could point to a targeting issue, where campaigns are driving unqualified traffic.
 Or it could be a UX problem, where users struggle to navigate or understand what the site offers.

 Unfortunately, since this dataset is four years old, we can’t audit the website directly to confirm which is the case.